Self-Hosting

 Resource Allocation:

-- Ensure Docker has at least 4GB RAM allocated
+- Ensure Docker has at least 8GB RAM allocated for production

 - Monitor disk space usage with